metrorailings/OwlBlog/content/posts/week-5-quick-insights.md

 Tampa Bay seems almost powerless against Michael Thomas.

 Teddy Bridgewater showing development, throwing deep on several occasions against a rather weak Tampa Bay secondary.

+Winston making bad decisions and erratic throws against this Saints.
+It's almost as if this team has him shook.
+Either that or playing his second straight road game has taken the edge off his quarterbacking.

+This referee crew seems far more lenient when it comes to pass interference.